 Abstract-High-voltage direct current (HVDC) is an increasingly commonly used technology for long-distance electric power transmission, mainly due to its low resistive losses.
-In this paper the voltage-droop method (VDM) is reviewed, and three novel distributed controllers for multi-terminal HVDC (MTDC) transmission systems are proposed.
+In this paper, the voltage-droop method is reviewed, and three novel distributed controllers for multiterminal HVDC (MTDC) transmission systems are proposed.
 Sufficient conditions for when the proposed controllers render the equilibrium of the closed-loop system asymptotically stable are provided.
-These conditions give insight into suitable controller architecture, e.g., that the communication graph should be identical with the graph of the MTDC system, including edge weights.
-Provided that the equilibria of the closed-loop systems are asymptotically stable, it is shown that the voltages asymptotically converge to within predefined bounds.
-Furthermore, a quadratic cost of the injected currents is asymptotically minimized.
+These conditions give insight into a suitable controller architecture, for example, that the communication graph should be identical to the graph of the MTDC system, including edge weights.
+Since the equilibria of the closed-loop systems are asymptotically stable, it is shown that the voltages asymptotically converge to within predefined bounds.
+Furthermore, a quadratic cost of the injected current is asymptotically minimized.
 The proposed controllers are evaluated on a four-bus MTDC system.